-Many Pod members have reported that they have had great success getting their favorite local restaurants to add healthier, vegan, and whole food, plant-based (WFPB) meals to their menus.
-This Toolkit is crafted primarily as a “How-to” guide for Pods and Pod members to make change happen in their communities with the ultimate goal of getting more restaurants everywhere to offer healthier options generally, and vegan/WFPB dishes specifically.
+Many people have reported that they have had great success getting their favorite local restaurants to add healthier, vegan, and whole food, plant-based (WFPB) meals to their menus.
+This Toolkit is crafted primarily as a “How-to” guide for restaurant owners, Pods and other advocates to make change happen in their communities with the ultimate goal of getting more restaurants everywhere to offer healthier options generally, and vegan/WFPB dishes specifically.
 It is structured as a Campaign – with an eye toward Group Leaders engaging Pod members to participate and report successes that will be used to fuel a larger national Advocacy Initiative.
 Check out the Dining Out Toolkit for valuable information and resources about dining out.

 This Action Sheet provides an overview of the Campaign and guidance about how the various documents in the Campaign Toolkit fit together.
 It is particularly useful for Group Leaders of Pods.